How To Watch Netflix In 4K Ultra HD

 First, every Netflix TV show and movie has a details page with the title's description, maturity rating, and more.
 The page also has video quality labels showing the quality a title will play at on the device you're using.

-On most TVs, Netflix will always show a resolution label, and if high definition is an option, it'll also show a label for the high-definition system the title will use to play on the TV.
-On some TVs and other devices, you'll see only one video quality label even if more than one applies.
-If the title and device support high dynamic range, the label will show that one.
-For example, if a title plays in 4K and also supports Dolby Vision on a device, only the Dolby Vision label will show.
+You'll see a resolution label next to Netflix titles on most TVs.
+If high definition is available, you'll also see a label for the high-definition format the title will play in.
+You might only see one video quality label on some TVs and devices, even if more than one applies.
+If both the title and the device support high dynamic range, an HDR label will be shown.
+But if a title plays in 4K and also supports Dolby Vision on a device, you'll only see the Dolby Vision label

 Note:Some mobile devices may not always stream in HDR even if an HDR label appears, like if the device is in low power mode or using a cellular connection.